0xmathis/TermViewer/README.md

 - OS/2 1.x BITMAPCOREHEADER bitmap header
 - the images in `tests` folder

+The resolution of the displayed image adapt to the size of the terminal so try to zoom out to get a better view of the image !
 Progressive jpeg or other bitmap headers might be implemented in the future
 The current goal is to decode and display videos